-1.2 Physical Description
+1.2 PHYSICAL DESCRIPTION

-The 4300-XXX Electric Attitude Indicator with Battery Backup incorporates pitch and roll displays that are mechanically linked to a spinning mass gyroscope.
+The 4300-6XX Electric Attitude Indicator with Battery Backup incorporates pitch and roll displays that are mechanically linked to a spinning mass gyroscope.
 The horizon bar moves behind the symbolic airplane.
 Precession error is corrected by the 4300's erection system or by pulling the "PULL TO CAGE" knob.
 If the gyro motor is not receiving sufficient power to operate, a warning flag drops into view.
 This will normally occur only if the unit is turned off or after the internal standby battery is exhausted.

-1.3 Functional Description
+1.3 FUNCTIONAL DESCRIPTION

-Model 4300-XXX Electric Attitude Indicators employ an efficient electrically driven internal vertical gyroscope assembly incorporating a special air erection mechanism.
+Model 4300-6XX Electric Attitude Indicators employ an efficient electrically driven internal vertical gyroscope assembly incorporating a special air erection mechanism.
 This mechanism simultaneously erects the pitch and roll axes of the gyroscope.
 Movement of the aircraft generates a reaction of the display that simulates the visual reference seen by the pilot when looking outside at the earth's true horizon line.

-The 4300-XXX Electric Attitude Indicator with Battery Backup offers the unique feature of a self-contained standby power source.
+The 4300-6XX Electric Attitude Indicator with Battery Backup offers the unique feature of a self-contained standby power source.
 Advances in the design of this gyro system allow it to operate for about one hour after main input power is lost, depending on the battery condition at the time of power failure.

-Anytime aircraft power is absent, with the unit in either power loss warning mode or turned off, pushing the STBY PWR button will put the unit into the standby power mode.
+Anytime aircraft power is lost, either during flight or during post flight shutdown, the instrument will automatically and immediately be placed in standby power mode.
 The instrument will run from standby power until the internal battery is exhausted.
-If the unit is already running on standby power (internal battery), pushing the STBY PWR button will turn the unit off completely.
+If the unit is running on standby power (internal battery), pushing the STBY PWR button will turn the unit off completely.
 Pushing the STBY PWR button again will restore unit operation to standby power.
 Restoring aircraft power will clear any standby power mode and automatically resume standby battery charging.